 I really wish there was an easier way for people to return to Pages they’ve liked!

-On the other hand, Facebook Pages will show up in Google searches.
+Here’s one really important fact that could force you to a Page: Facebook Pages will show up in Google searches.
 Facebook Groups will not show up in Google searches, even if they are “open”.

 Groups can be self-sustaining.
-It is possible for you to setup a Group, add a bunch of friends to it, and have it thrive from member postings, even if you never lay a finger on it again.
+It is possible for you to set up a Group, add a bunch of friends to it, and have it thrive from member postings, even if you never lay a finger on it again.

 This is unlikely with Pages.
 If you stop posting, people are unlikely to return to your Page a second time because there’s no link to get there.
-You might get first-time visitors through Google, but they won’t ever see a link to your page in Facebook unless you post.
+You might get first-time visitors through Google, but they won’t ever see a link to your page on Facebook unless you post.

 If you create a Page, you can post and do other activities on Facebook as if you were the Page.
 For example, when you comment as the Page, a profile photo of the page will show up, not your personal profile photo.
 This is nice to decouple the organization from any one individual.